Skip to main content

 • Network: Ensure the host machine (Raspberry Pi, etc.) is connected to the network.

-• Login Method: Must log in via SSH over the network; serial port login is disabled.
+• Login Method: Must use SSH to log in via the network; disable serial port.

 • Input Method: Keep the keyboard in English half-width mode.